waltligon/orangefs/doc/pvfs2-faq.md

 Phil Carns noticed that on some kernels, write-heavy workloads can trigger a kernel bug.
 The symptoms are that the PVFS server will only be able to deliver a few KB/s, and the CPU utilization will be close to 100%.
-The cause appears to be related to ext3's "reservation" code (designed to reduce fragmentation).
-The solution is to either mount the filesystem with the 'noreservation' option, or upgrade your kernel.
+The cause appears to be related to ext3’s “reservation” code (designed to reduce fragmentation).
+The solution is to either mount the filesystem with the ‘noreservation’ option, or upgrade your kernel.

-For more information, including URLs to several other reports of this issue, see Phil's original post:
+For more information, including URLs to several other reports of this issue, see Phil’s original post:
 <http://www.beowulf-underground.org/pipermail/pvfs2-developers/2006-March/001885.html>

-### I get "error while loading shared libraries" when starting PVFS programs
+### I get “error while loading shared libraries” when starting PVFS programs

 PVFS needs several libraries.
-If those libraries aren't in the default locations, you might need to add flags when running PVFS's configure script.
+If those libraries aren’t in the default locations, you might need to add flags when running PVFS’s configure script.
 At configure time you can, for example, pass `–with-db=/path/to/db –with-gm=/path/to/gm` to compile with Berkeley DB and Myiricom GM libraries.
 The configure options let the compiler know where to find the libraries at compile time.

-Those compile-time options, however, aren't enough to find the libraries at run-time.
+Those compile-time options, however, aren’t enough to find the libraries at run-time.
 There are two ways to teach the system where to find
 libraries:

   - add /usr/local/BerkeleyDB.4.3/lib to the /etc/ld.so.conf config file
-    and re-run 'ldconfig' OR
+    and re-run ‘ldconfig’ OR

   - add /usr/local/BerkeleyDB.4.3/lib to the `LD_LIBRARY_PATH`
     environment variable.

 I would suggest the ld.so.conf approach, since that will work for all